Characterizing the Gravitational Wave Signal from Core-Collapse Supernovae

-Our grid is derefined in angle as needed to keep the aspect ratio of the cells roughly constant when approaching the grid center or the axis \cite{Skinner:2018iti}.
+Our grid is derefined in angle as needed to keep the aspect ratio of the cells roughly constant when approaching the grid center or the axis \citep{Skinner:2018iti}.
 This allows us to evolve the collapsing core of the star in 3D all the way to the center.

-Stellar and nuclear matter is treated using the SFHo \ac{EOS} \cite{Steiner:2012rk}.
+Stellar and nuclear matter is treated using the SFHo equation of state (EOS; \citealt{Steiner:2012rk}) \acused{EOS}.
 We assume nuclear statistical equilibrium to hold everywhere in our computational domain.
 Neutrino radiation is treated using a multi-dimensional moment method with analytical closure.
-We employ twelve logarithmically spaced energy bins for $\nu_e$ and $\bar{\nu}_e$, while heavy-lepton neutrinos are lumped together into a single effective species ``$\nu_\mu$.''
-Our neutrino treatment accounts for gravitational redshift, Doppler effects, and inelastic scattering~\cite{Burrows:2016ohd, Vartanyan:2018iah}.